meadsteve/meadsteve.github.io/_posts/2022-10-15-hybrid-working.markdown

 how this is addressed really depends on the company and team but I think it's another issue that should not be ignored.

 ## How do I want to work in the future
-For future contracts I would absolutely work hybrid again.
-For the above reasons.
+For future contracts, given all the reasons above, I would absolutely work hybrid again.
 I would also consider entirely remote work.
 Though I think it would be important for me (and the company) to spend some effort trying to make up for the missing benefits of in-office work.
 I'm very hesitant, however, to go for work that would be entirely in the office.
 I'm not convinced there's anything that could make up for what I'd lose on the remote days.
 As always, I reserve the right to change my mind on this but I don't think that's likely at the moment.